Hiking in the Monument Geyser Basin and to the summit of Mount Washburn in Yellowstone National Park, Wyoming, USA.

 Back at the trail-head, the car is covered with bees.
 No-one else's car is covered with bees and this unusual occurrence may be attributed to residual poplar tree sap from parking in Jackson Hole at Grand Teton National Park.
 Apparently bees find this attractive.

-Supper in the Canyon Village cafeteria provides the opportunity for swapping trip stories with friends before they head north to Gardiner, Montana in a fitting end to this hiking day before the return to West Yellowstone.
+Supper in the Canyon Village cafeteria provides the opportunity for swapping trip stories with friends before heading north to Gardiner, Montana in a fitting end to this hiking day before the return to West Yellowstone.

 There is abundant wildlife in the park and there are several close encounters with deer and buffalo on the drive home.